Connect with us

 South Africa’s Delta Africa Property Holdings entered the local property market scene last November after reaching an agreement to buy a 45.5 per cent stake in Buffalo Mall for Sh418 million.

-Delta Africa acquired the stake from Mauritius-based Abland Diversified Holdings Limited, a company that is fully-owned by South Africa’s Pivotal Fund.
+Delta Africa acquired the stake from Mauritius-based Abland Diversified Holdings Limited, a company that is fully owned by South Africa’s Pivotal Fund.

 Growthpoint Properties, the largest listed Real Estate Investment Trust in South Africa, last month announced its intention to enter the local market.

-The fund has unveiled a Pan-African fund targeting to raise Sh51 billion to invest in East, West and Southern African markets excluding South Africa.
+The fund has unveiled a Pan-African fund targeting to raise Sh51 billion to invest in East, West, and Southern African markets excluding South Africa.

 The trust says it will invest 80 per cent of the proceeds in income properties and the remaining 20 per cent will go towards development properties.

-The roll out of mega projects in roads, rail and ports is enticing foreign companies to expand into Kenya as they seek to position themselves to ride on the current real estate boom.
+The rollout of mega projects in roads, rail, and ports is enticing foreign companies to expand into Kenya as they seek to position themselves to ride on the current real estate boom.

 The country had the lion’s share of the Sh5.8 trillion projects that were recorded in East Africa last year on the back of mega retail projects and the Mombasa-Nairobi standard gauge railway.